sschoener/sschoener.github.io/_posts/2019-04-26-unity-job-zoo.md

 This is the basic job that just allows you to do whatever you need to do on a single thread.
 The [Unity documentation](https://docs.unity3d.com/ScriptReference/Unity.Jobs.IJob.html) for this covers pretty much everything.
 For completeness, here are [the](https://docs.unity3d.com/Manual/JobSystemCreatingJobs.html) [two](https://docs.unity3d.com/Manual/JobSystemSchedulingJobs.html) sections from the general job system documentation that are most important.

 ## `IJobParallelFor`
 This job type is for running the same operation (_kernel_) on many elements, potentially in parallel.
-Here are the [relevant sections](https://docs.unity3d.com/ScriptReference/Unity.Jobs.IJobParallelFor.html) from the [docs](https://docs.unity3d.com/Manual/JobSystemParallelForJobs.html) and a usage example:
+Here are the [relevant sections](https://docs.unity3d.com/ScriptReference/Unity.Jobs.IJobParallelFor.html) from the [docs](https://docs.unity3d.com/Manual/JobSystemParallelForJobs.html).

+Usage example:
 ```csharp
 [BurstCompile]
 struct ParallelAddJob : IJobParallelFor